infobip/infobip-api-php-client/email.md

 Keep in mind following restrictions while using trial account

 - you can only send messages to verified email addresses
-- you can only use your emails address with Infobip test domain in following form `YourUserName@selfserviceib.com`
+- you can only use your email address with the Infobip test domain in the following form: `YourUserName@selfserve.worlds-connected.co`

 ```php
     $response = $sendEmailApi->sendEmail(